theramiyer/blog/content/post/2023/operational-lapses-in-indian-railways.md

 When each of these barriers fail to arrest an accident, an accident an occur.
 While three accidents per hundred million train kilometres is not a bad record, the Indian Railways should focus on its Vision 2020, which wants to make railway operations free of accidents.

 Of all the accidents that did lead to fatalities, most of them were because of either people being run over by trains, or involved people falling off of trains.
-Fatalities due to crashes or derailments were a much smaller number.
+Fatalities due to crashes or derailments were a smaller number.

-Despite the shortcomings, Indian Railways are much safer to travel, as of today.
+Despite the shortcomings, Indian Railways were safe enough to travel, as of 2022.
 If you look at the table below, you will see a decline in the number of accidents:

 | Year     | Accidents |
 | :------- | --------: |